Pool Tile Cleaning | Pool Tile Repair | Calcium Removal

 What is the Whitish Deposit on Your Pool Tiles?

-Calcium carbonate is a chemical compound made up of a carbonate ion and a ion.
+Calcium carbonate is a chemical compound made up of a carbonate ion and a calcium ion.
 It is the main constituent of limestone.
 This is because limestone is a combination of calcium carbonate and magnesium carbonate.

 Calcium carbonate can settle in your pool and form whitish and possibly rough deposits.
 The effects of limestone are negative for your swimming pool: scaling, deterioration of equipment, cloudy water, etc. Lime deposits in a swimming pool can also promote the development of algae on the walls.